lbeder/slowkey/README.md

 In order to run stability tests, you can run the `stability-test` command and specifying the number of tasks via the `-t/--tasks` argument:

 > slowkey stability-test -t 8

+By default, stability tests use libsodium implementations for Scrypt and Argon2id.
+You can use the `--scrypt-rc` and `--argon2-rc` flags to test the rust-crypto implementations instead:

+> slowkey stability-test -t 8 --scrypt-rc --argon2-rc

 ```sh
 Setting up a stability test task pool with 8 tasks, each running 2000 iterations